GoncaloCoutinho/Data-Management-Project/README.md

 - 1st User Story &#8594; As a librarian I want to know which are the top rated books by year for the last 10 years so that I can make recommendations to our users.

+These are the top books by each year considering the dataset was collected until December 8th, 2020:

 ![top rated books by year]

+>To answer this user-story, the dimensions consistency was considered for the column “title”, validity + accuracy "year" and validity + accuracy + currency for "average_rating"

+---

-- 2nd User Story &#8594; As a student I want to know which are the top 10 books that have the most text reviews so that I can study what leads to the most user engagement in books.
+- 2nd User Story &#8594; As a student I want to know which are the top 10 books and respective authors that have the most text reviews so that I can study what leads to the most user engagement in books.

+These are the top books by text review count considering the dataset was collected until December 8th, 2020:

 ![top text reviewed books]

+>To answer this user-story, the dimensions conformity + consistency was considered for the column “authors”, consistency for the column "title" and currency for the "text_reviews_count"

+---

 - 3rd User Story &#8594; As a new fan of Harry Potter I would like to know how many Harry Potter related books exist in english.

+The number of Harry Potter related books with language in english, as of December 8th 2020 is 18:

 ![harry potter book count]

+>To answer this user-story, the dimensions conformity + consistency was considered for the column “language_code”.

+---

 > *All the queries can be found in the answers.py file.*